-Purchased tangible capital assets are stated at cost less accumulated amortization.
-Contributed tangible capital assets are recorded at fair value at the date of contribution and are amortized, unless fair value is not determinable in which case contributed tangible capital assets are recorded at nominal value at the date of contribution.
-Expenditures for repairs and maintenance are expensed as incurred.
+Resschased tangible capital assets are stated at cost accumulated amortization.
+Contributed tangible capital assets are recorded at fair value at the date of contribution and are amortized, unless fair value is not determinable in which case contributed tangible capital assets are recorded at nominal value and the date of contribution.
+Expenditures for repairs maintenance are expensed as incurred.
 Betterments that extend the useful life of the tangible capital asset are capitalized.